the mountains of Great Basin

 • Most parks have gas stations but it’s a good idea to keep you tank as full as possible and gas up when you have the chance.

-• Have an emergency kit with plenty of water, food and snacks and other supplies.
+• Don’t make the mistake of driving and not having an emergency kit with plenty of water, food and snacks and other supplies in your vehicle.

-• Always keep a bit of cash on hand and coins for things like tolls and air for tires.
+• Always have a bit of cash and coins on hand for things like tolls and air machines for low tire pressure.

 • To avoid crowds as much as possible, visit the parks midweek and arrive at as early as you can.
 This will help you beat some of the crowds and tour buses.